-The Foundation made a 25 acre stretch of land near the Chalmette National Battleﬁeld available to serve as the site of the Meraux Foundation Living History Commemorative Park.
-The park will host re-enactments of the Battle of New Orleans and serve as a multi-purpose civic resource for the people of St. Bernard Parish.
-The Foundation undertook the charitable project to enrich the Parish’s tourism offerings and the economy.
+The Foundation made a 25 acre stretch of land near the Chalmette National Battlefield available to serve as the site of the Meraux Foundation Living History Commemorative Park.
+Commemorating the 200th anniversary, the park hosted a re-enactment of the Battle of New Orleans.
+The Foundation undertook this charitable project to enrich the Parish’s tourism offerings and the economy.

-Many improvements to the land, planned by LLHʼs historians, will transport visitors back in time to January 1815.
-The battlegrounds will host visitors throughout the year, spreading the story of the Battle of New Orleans and its key role in the history of the United States.
-It will also provide a space to cater to, train, and educate those interested in the history of St. Bernard.
-StrangeTrueTours.com will oversee daily educational tours, on foot, bicycle, and carriage, that tell the story of the Battle.
+Many improvements to the land, planned by LLH’s historians, transported visitors back in time to January 1815.
+The battlegrounds hosted visitors to commemorate the 200 years since the battle, spreading the story of the Battle of New Orleans and its key role in the history of the United States.

-The Meraux Foundation Living History Commemorative Park is located near the Woodlands Subdivision at the intersection of the Guerenger Canal and Particia Street in St. Bernard Parish, La.
+The Meraux Foundation Living History Commemorative Park is located near the Woodlands Subdivision at the intersection of the Guerenger Canal and Patricia Street in St. Bernard Parish, La.

 Part of strengthening St. Bernard Parish means creating the jobs and services that our residents need.
 The Foundation uses some of its land holdings to attract businesses, especially retail that had been lacking in the Parish.
 The Foundation provided the land for the Walmart on Judge Perez, which is one of the store’s most successful locations.